High School Musical 3: Senior Year (soundtrack): Singles

 High School Musical 3: Senior Year.

 "I Want It All" was the second single released from the soundtrack and is performed by Ashley Tisdale and Lucas Grabeel as Sharpay Evans and Ryan Evans.

 "A Night to Remember" was the third single released from the soundtrack and is performed by the cast of High School Musical 3: Senior Year.

 "Right Here Right Now" was the fourth single released from the soundtrack and is performed by Zac Efron and Vanessa Hudgens as Troy Bolton and Gabriella Montez.

 "The Boys Are Back" is a song by Troy Bolton (Zac Efron) and Chad Danforth (Corbin Bleu).

-Music Video

 The video shows that the member were wearing hoodies of the movies' basketball team.
 The video shows when the group sings and dances, there were scenes of the movie appearing in the video.